 For tourists, a sea plane ride between Port Blair and Havelock would cost up to INR 4,100.
 Sunday is off day for sea plane rides.
 Booking for sea planes need to be done from the ANIDCO Ticket Counter at Havelock Islands, Port Blair or the Diglipur Islands.

-Trekking is one of the most sought after activity in the Andamans.
+Which places are best to do Trekking in the Andamans?Trekking is one of the most sought after activity in the Andamans.
 The popular trekking routes include:

-If you are trekking, the climate will play a very important role in penning down your itinerary.
+What things must be kept in mind while trekking in the Andamans?If you are trekking, the climate will play a very important role in penning down your itinerary.
 Andamans is an island with extremes of rainfall and sunshine.
 Generally, worry about:

-If you are trekking for the first time, it is recommended that you go through a trek organizer.
+Is it safe to do trekking in the Andamans?If you are trekking for the first time, it is recommended that you go through a trek organizer.
 Most hotels run daily treks in groups and it would be a safe and pleasurable experience.
 Safety issues come from the terrain and the frequently changing weather conditions.

-If you are trying to see wild dolphins along the Andaman Islands, a ship ride would be the best way to do it.
+Where can I watch the Dolphin Show in the Andamans?If you are trying to see wild dolphins along the Andaman Islands, a ship ride would be the best way to do it.
 Dolphins are commonly seen on your way to the Havelock Islands or a ride in the North Passage and the Lalaji Bay.

-Witnessing the Andamans from the top is a heavenly experience.
+Can I do a helicopter tour in the Andamans?
+How much it will cost to me?Witnessing the Andamans from the top is a heavenly experience.
 The deep blue sea, golden sands, green forests and wide range of colors can be a lifetime of experience.
 Helicopter rides are available between North and South Andamans and takes approximately 3 hours to complete.
 You would be flown in a Pawan Hans helicopter operated by the AAI.

 A one way ride between Port Blair,the Capital and Neil Island/Havelock Island costs about INR 860, as of October 2011.

-Some best Cruise trips are readily available from Port Blair and would be a one of a kind of experience, especially if you are looking to have a relaxed vacation.
+What sort of Cruise activities can be done in the Andamans?Some best Cruise trips are readily available from Port Blair and would be a one of a kind of experience, especially if you are looking to have a relaxed vacation.
 Full day cruises are available to most islands and is a great opportunity to do some adventure fishing.
 Cruises carry along all kinds of refreshments and food and it would be seriously fun thing to do with your family or friends.

-Sea motion sickness or sea sickness results from a longer time spent at sea.
+What is Sea/Motion Sickness?
+How to overcome it?Sea motion sickness or sea sickness results from a longer time spent at sea.
 Many people suffer from sea sickness which results in nausea, vomiting, headaches, dizziness and cold sweats.
 It could be from a long ship ride or a relaxing boat ride along the beach.
 Experts believe it to be a physiological reaction arising out of the complex motion of being at the sea.

 The best ways to avoid sea sickness include: